El Centro celebrates National Hispanic Heritage Month

 Ad

-Prior to the Treaty of Guadalupe Hidalgo, parts of Colorado were officially Mexico.
-As Colorado is a state with its own history of Latinx heritage and erasure of Indigenous peoples, representation is just that much more essential.
+Prior to the Treaty of Guadalupe Hidalgo, parts of Colorado officially belonged to Mexico.
+Because Colorado is a state with its own history of Latinx heritage and erasure of Indigenous peoples, representation is that much more essential.

 “I felt very honored to hear everyone’s different reasoning as to why Heritage Month is so important,” Orozco said.
 “Especially growing up here in Fort Collins, … I feel seen.
 There’s a sense of togetherness.
 The representation matters.”